NLIreland/puppet-fcrepo/README.md

  * Maven 3:  <http://maven.apache.org/download.cgi>
  * Tomcat 7:  <http://tomcat.apache.org/download-70.cgi>

-Choose the correct *.tar.gz package for your platform.
-Only `*.tar.gz` packages are supported at this time.
+Choose the correct tar-gzipped package for your platform.
+Only `.tar.gz` packages are supported at this time.

 And you'll need `fcrepo.war`, built from maven or retrieved from some location.